NYUAD-IM/artintel/WeeklySchedule.md

   - [Statement from the listed authors of Stochastic Parrots on the “AI pause” letter](https://www.dair-institute.org/blog/letter-statement-March2023) - Timnit Gebru responds to Musk et al.
   - [Petition for Keeping Up the Progress Tempo on AI Research While Securing Its Transparency and Safety (LAION)](https://laion.ai/blog/petition/)
     - "Calling [an] international organization to transparently coordinate and progress on large-scale AI research and its safety"
+    - "The recent proposition of decelerating AI research as a means to ensure safety and progress presents an understandable but untenable approach that will be detrimental to both objectives.
+Corporate or state actors will make advancements in the dark while simultaneously curtailing the public research community's ability to scrutinize the safety aspects of advanced AI systems thoroughly."
 - Discuss AI artworks

 ### <a name="week10.2"></a>Week 10.2 (4/6) - Requested topics